Boostcom/bl-api-v3/source/includes/25_offers_api/0_offers.md

 In the first one member context is resolved from MPC [OAuth](#v3-oauth2) member session.

-This setup requires use of endpoints that have `/me/` URL segment and requires token provided with `Authorization` header.
+This setup requires use of endpoints that have `/me/` URL segment and requires token provided with `authorization` header.

 #### <a name="v3-offers-member-id-context"></a> Member ID